dk/Net-MitDK/README.md

 * Install this module by opening command line and typing `cpan Net::MitDK` (with `sudo` if needed).

-* Make sure group `nobody` is present.
-Run `sudo addgroup nobody` if needed.
+* Make sure group `nobody` and user `nobody` are present.
+Run `sudo addgroup/adduser nobody` if needed.
-You may also add yourself to the group `nobody` if you want to let the utilities to edit your profile settings, by running `sudo usermod -a -G nobody
+Also make sure that the user nobody is a member of the group nobody. (`perl Makefile.PL` will complain if this is not on order).

-$USER`.
+You may also add yourself to the group `nobody` if you want to let the utilities to edit your profile settings, by running `sudo usermod -a -G nobody $USER`.

 * Run `mitdk-authenticate`, open `http://localhost:9999/` in the browser with lowered security, and login to MitID as described below.